Part of speech: noun

 Origin: Indian, early 19th century

 Examples of Tiffin in a sentence

 "Would you like to join us for a tiffin before you leave?"

-"My husband always packs up the leftovers in a tiffin for me to take to work for lunch."
+"My husband always packs up a tiffin for me to take to work when I have a long shift."

 As a noun, a tiffin is a small snack, or possibly the box used to carry your lunch.
 Then you could use it as a verb for eating that light midday meal.
 The roots are in English, but India has adopted the term, and it's primarily used there today.

 Did you Know?